divya-kharche/AED_Final_Project/README.md

 ABOUT PACKAGE

-- The Student Accommodation System is the JAVA swing project folder Which can be cloned or downloaded as zip and extracted
+- The Student Accommodation System is the JAVA swing project folder which can be cloned or downloaded as zip and extracted
-- The project file can we open and ruined on any java GUI based IDE
+- The project file can be open and run on any java GUI based IDE

 We have created a Student Accommodation System that includes multiple Enterprises - StudentWelfareOrg , Hostel ,Room ,StudentVerification, UniversityOffice.
 Each of these have sepearate oraganizations under them as below -

 1. StudentWelfareOrg has Volunteer
 2. Hostel has Allocation and Facilitation
 3. Room has AccommodationAgreement & Accommodationoptions
 4. StudentVerification has FinancialCheck & backgroundchecks,
 5. UniversityOffice has employees.

 All of these enterprises are part of a network which is defined by a University Name such as Northeastern University

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Features